-The September 2014 issue of the Gainesville Iguana is now available online, and it’s got lots of good stuff (the latest on Plum Creek, the recent victory Graduate Assistants United, November election news, and more!).
+The October 2014 issue of the Gainesville Iguana is now available online, and it’s got lots of good stuff (election recommendations, Hunter S. Thompson, The Fest, and more!).
 You can also pick the issue up at any of our distribution spots, which you can find here.

 The opening night for the 10th Gainesville Latino Film Festival on Friday, Sept 12 will take place that the Curtis M. Phillips Center for the Performing Arts, 315 Hull Road (UF Campus), Gainesville FL, not at the Harn Museum as listed in the print version of the Gainesville Iguana.
 It will feature Hugo, Paco, Luis y Tres Chicas de Rosa, free, at 7:15 pm.

 The fourth/final Alachua County Workshop on the Plum Creek plan is scheduled for Monday, Sept 22, not for Thursday, Sept 18 as listed in the print version of the Gainesville Iguana.
 It will take place from 5 to 9 pm at the Alachua County Administration Building, 12 SE 1st St, in room 209.